 You could also consider a compromise and use the in-house team to cover your breakout rooms.
 This is ideal if you want things to run smoothly while building great relationships all around.
 Why?
-Because if something does go wrong and you need their help, you’ve got them on side.
+Because if something does go wrong and you need their help, you’ve got them on your side.
 Your third-party AV company should do the same – be willing to go in and build good relationships with in-house AV.
 When everyone’s working together, it’s the perfect situation to be in for handling any last-minute requirements.
-And you’ll potentially save money on them by having them executed easily, on the spot.

 Despite your best efforts to negotiate on in-house AV restrictions, it may come down to choosing to walk away, particularly if you’ve already signed a multi-year contract with a third-party vendor.
 But you’ll at least have explored all your options and made the best choice for your event and your budget.

-At Endless Events, we’re big advocates of relationship building.
+At Endless Events, we’re big advocates of building relationships.
 There are so many benefits when event planners have great relationships with their AV companies.
 Some of these benefits even translate into saving money on event AV.
-So, if you want to know how to save money on event AV, this section is a must-read!
-Let’s take a look:

-Your AV company of choice may like to work with you on a multiyear or multi-event agreement.
-And when they know they are guaranteed to provide the AV requirements for you for a set length of time, they may be willing to discount their services.
-After all, when there is work definitely in the pipeline, it gives you an effective negotiating tactic.
+Your AV company of choice may like to work with you on a multi-year or multi-event agreement.
+And when they know they are guaranteed to provide the AV requirements for you for a set length of time, they may be willing to offer a discount for their services.
+After all, when there is definitely work in the pipeline, it gives you an effective negotiating tactic.

 When you work with the same AV company over time, they’ll know your needs inside out.
 That means they can sometimes preempt your event requirements so that things are less likely to be missed.
 When your AV company knows a lot about the events you plan, they’ll be better able to ensure the equipment you receive is exactly what you need.
 That means it will neither be too weak nor too powerful and ultimately, not too expensive.